-Gain tools you can use to help with the kinds of real-world issues that arise every day in the workplace.
+When a manager or supervisor begins to have problems in the workplace, it usually isn't due to any technical skill deficiency.
+More often than not, it's some kind of communication problem or interpersonal problem.
+This course will provide you with a great many tools you can use to help with the kinds of real-world issues that arise every day in the workplace.
 This first lesson will introduce you to some of the basic components of communication.
-We’ll also look at the directions in which communication flows in organizations, barriers to communication, and organizational issues that block communication.

-This lesson will provide you with some tips for choosing the right communication method.
+How do you become a better communicator?
+Choosing the right communication method is a logical first step!
+This lesson will provide you with some tips for doing just that.
 We'll also talk about how to listen more effectively-the first step to being a more effective communicator.

-Discuss groups and teams and how to best approach them with your communications.
-We'll also talk about some constructive criticism techniques as well as how to deliver bad news so that it is received and not resisted.
+Communicating with individuals is a real art--communicating with groups multiplies the challenge!
+This lesson will discuss groups and teams and how to best approach them with your communications.
+It will also talk about some constructive criticism techniques as well as how to deliver bad news so that it is received and not resisted.

-In this lesson, we'll talk about two important traits called agreeableness and conscientiousness.
-People can be high or low or somewhere in between on these traits.
-Wherever they (or you) fall, there are positive and negative consequences, and we'll explore them all in this lesson.
-Then, discuss two more personality traits: neuroticism and openness to experience.
+This lesson will talk about an important trait called agreeableness.
+People can be high or low or somewhere in between on this trait.
+Wherever they (or you) fall, there are positive and negative consequences, and this lesson will explore them all.
+It will do the same with another important trait: conscientiousness.

 Patricia Addesso has worked for over 20 years in retail, academic and telecommunications organizations.
 She has a doctorate in Industrial/Organizational Psychology, and well-grounded in the theory of human behavior at work.
 In addition, she has held management positions in three companies, and thus "speaks the language" of upper management.
 This blend of the theoretical and the practical is the hallmark of her consulting style.
 Dr. Addesso's specialty is organization development and team building.
 She has been involved in managing mergers, acquisitions, and other large-scale organizational changes, and is currently involved in projects such as strategic planning and personality assessments.